syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/globalization.md

 Specifies the direction of the Rich Text Editor component using the `EnableRtl` property.
 For writing systems will require Arabic, Hebrew, and more.
 The direction can be switched to right-to-left.

+> `EnableRtl` property will not change, based on current culture.

 ```csharp

 @using Syncfusion.Blazor.RichTextEditor